 All in all, paying for the extra ticket to go inside the Great Pyramid of Khufu was a once-in-a-lifetime experience that I would highly recommend.
 Going inside the pyramids gives you a completely different perspective to the one you’ll get from seeing them on the outside.
 Seeing the size of the stones and thickness of the walls from the inside makes you appreciate how difficult it would have been to build these pyramids with ancient technology.
 It really gives you a true sense of how great an architectural feat these ancient structures are.

-If you liked this post, check out my post on how to Visit The Pyramids of Giza Solo: How To See The Pyramids Without a Tour or Guide.
+If you liked this post, check out my post on How To See The Pyramids of Giza Without a Tour or Guide.